Ten Tips to Make Your Website Work for Your Donors

 1. Be concise.
 Most donors are scanners.
 Big blocks of text scare people off.
 Use bullet points and small paragraphs.

-3. Highlight your vision, mission and key objectives.
-Make sure that people know where you are going, how you are going to get there and your 3-5 mission critical activities.
+3. Highlight your vision, mission, and key objectives.
+Make sure that people know where you are going, how you are going to get there, and your three to five mission-critical activities.

 4. State the problem clearly.
 Make sure that your donors know what problem you are trying to solve.
 Make sure your solution is clear as well.

 6. Make giving easy.
-No more than 2 clicks away to the donate page.
+No more than 2 clicks to the donate page.

-8. Provide contact information for board and staff.
+8. Provide information about board and staff.
 People want to know who is involved with your organization.

 9. Keep it current.
 Enough said.

 10. Optimize your site so people can find it.
 Make your site easy to find with search engine optimization.
 SEO work doesn’t have to be costly.
-Use a provider from elance.com for instance.
+Use a provider from upwork.com, for instance.